ObsidianMaximus/git_testing/README.md

-This is the main branch.
+This is NOT the main branch.

+It's actually the dev branch.